Saturday, February 28, 2026

 Thankfully I've had my last exam - Italian - on Wednesday, and what better way to mark the end of a month's work than by paying a visit to the capital city?
 We've got a little tradition running in this family.
 We never have any reason to travel to Valletta or anywhere near but we make it a point to make a yearly visit to the old town anyway.

 It gives a stately feeling, like in the 1960s when my grandmother used to have treats by being taken to Valletta to buy shoes, etc. We dress all prim and proper and I remember the last time I went in 2021 was with a blouse and cardigan like some English lady with a poppy pinned on it.
 It was November and I had crocheted many more of them - hoping to sell them.
-Spoiler alert I sold none but then again I don't think I barely even tried.
+Spoiler alert I sold none but then again my marketing strategies had a long way to go.

 Thursday happened to be a gorgeous day.
 My mother had planned to go early before the shops opened - but I wasn't willing to give up 3 precious hours of beauty sleep!
 So it was decided to leave at 11:30.
 In the morning of course haha.